 AI keyboards automatically add words you use frequently to their dictionaries.
 Use technical terms, industry jargon, or made-up words with friends?
 The keyboard will learn them all.
 Some keyboards even let you manually add words to speed up this process.

-"My keyboard learned all my biology terms within a week," says med student Jamie Park.
-"Now when I type 'mitoch' it suggests 'mitochondria' right away instead of 'Mitchell' like it used to."
+"My keyboard learned all my biology terms within three days," says med student Jamie Park.
+"Now when I type 'mitoch' it suggests 'mitochondria' right away instead of 'Mitchell' like it used to.
+But what really blew my mind is it also learned to switch between scientific terminology in study group chats and casual language when I'm texting friends.
+It's like it knows I'm two different people depending on the context."

 Some keyboards can detect whether you're writing formally or casually and adjust predictions accordingly.
 Type in an email app, and you'll get more professional suggestions.
 Switch to messaging, and your keyboard might suggest more relaxed language or even emojis.